svenschoenung/jshint-stylish-summary/API.md

 ### options

-- `stat`: Name of the statistic to be printed.
+- `stat`: name of the statistic to be printed.
 Same as providing `stat` as the first parameter to `summarize()`.
 (Optional.)
-- `showSummaryOnSuccess`: Whether to print anything at all when no warnings or errors have been detected.
+- `showSummaryOnSuccess`: whether to print anything at all when no warnings or errors have been detected.
 (Defaults to `true`.)
-- `showSummaryHeader`: Whether to print a header that sets the summary off from previous output.
+- `showSummaryHeader`: whether to print a header that sets the summary off from previous output.
 (Defaults to `true`.)
-- `showWarningTotals`: Whether to print the total number of all generated warnings.
+- `showWarningTotals`: whether to print the total number of all generated warnings.
 (Defaults to `true`.)
-- `showErrorTotals`: Whether to print the total number of all detected errors.
+- `showErrorTotals`: whether to print the total number of all detected errors.
 (Defaults to `true`.)

 ## stats([stat])